President of Turkey: After the 2017 constitutional referendum

 According to the constitutional amendments approved in the 2017 referendum, in the event of a temporary absence of the president on account of illness, travel abroad or similar circumstances, the vice president of Turkey serves as Acting President, and exercises the powers of the president until the president comes back.
 If the office of the presidency becomes vacant for any reason, the presidential election shall be held within forty-five days and in the meantime, the vice president shall act as and exercise the powers of the president until the next president is elected.
 If one year or less remains for the general election, the parliamentary election will be conducted at the same time.
 If more than a year remains, the newly elected president will continue to serve until the next general election.

 Before the 2017 constitutional referendum

 Before the constitutional amendments approved in the 2017 referendum, the speaker of the Grand National Assembly served as Acting President in cases where the presidency is temporarily or permanently vacant and exercises presidential powers until the president returns to duty or the new president is elected within 45 days.

 Latest election

+Presidential elections were held in Turkey in May 2023, alongside parliamentary elections, to elect a president for a term of five years.

+Timeline of presidents

+The following timeline depicts the progression of the presidents and their political affiliation at the time of assuming office.